Zyrcant/zyrcant.github.io/content/publication/do-influence/index.md

 publishDate: '2024-01-21T22:31:42.447315Z'
 publication_types:
 - paper-conference
-publication: '*To Appear in 2024 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW)*'
+publication: '*In 2024 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW)*'
 abstract: Using the VALID Avatar Library, we created 14 mixed-gender avatars by combining facial features from male and female avatars within seven racial categories.
 In